(Update for 2017 at the bottom of the post!)

-Personally, I grow the most by connecting with others I can relate too.
-If someone else knows what I am going through, can offer advice, prayer, or support, we are both blessed by helping each other.
+Personally, I grow the most by connecting with others that I can relate to.
+There’s something about having someone around who, “gets it.”
+If someone else knows what I am going through, can offer advice, prayer, or support- and wouldn’t you know, we both end up blessed by helping each other, it’s one of the best resources I have for going through a tough time.
 It’s scary to come clean to someone.
 What do I really think?
-What I am truly struggling with…but often when we do and we think we can trust someone with our true self, we can feel immensely better, supported, and loved!
+What am I truly struggling with?
+How real can I get…but often when we do actually open up and trust someone with our true self, we have the potential to feel INCREDIBLY better, supported, and loved!
 Not only do we feel better, but the people we trusted can feel good too by offering help, love, and support to someone who they genuinely care about.

 I feel like I have exhausted many avenues here, and am just… weary.
 We felt the need to take a bigger step in our hope to find healing.
 Being tired and fatigued, the thought of running around Chicagoland to attempt both recommended western and eastern medical treatments made me feel even more defeated.
 Therefore, last month, I took a risk and traveled to the Mayo Clinic for 10 days.

 It was an honor and a privilege to be in Rochester Minnesota.
 I must admit, I was so afraid at first.
 Would they find something?
 What if they didn’t?
 I wondered if this was the right choice for me: I am still active and working!
 And there will be so people who are actually sick there and I am not that bad…